Take control of your finances. Join now and get up to $1,100 in SAVINGS.* Book your call today.

 Aligning your money with your values

-A prime example of trade-offs that have nothing to do with your career is whether you choose to own or rent/lease major assets, such as a home or vehicle.
-Homeownership may symbolize security, stability, or a certain status to you.
-Or it may just be a place to live and not have any deeper meaning.
-It can be a place to build core family memories or just four walls, but that’s entirely up to you.
+Trade-offs extend to the major assets you choose to bring into your life, like a home or a vehicle.
+Homeownership might symbolize security, stability, or status to you.
+Alternatively, it might just be a place to live without deeper meaning.
+It can be a space to build core family memories or just four walls.
+That choice is completely up to you.

-Spend some time thinking about your priorities, what money means to you, and what it means to your partner.
-Keep in mind that while making trade-offs often means you can’t have it all, you can have what’s most important to you.
+We recommend spending time thinking about your priorities and what money really means to you and your partner.
+While making trade-offs often means you can't have it all, you can have what is most important to you.

 FAQs